 While Artificial Intelligence (AI) still has an air of mystery about it experiments with machine intelligence tools and AI applications are underway on many fronts.
 Their motivation stems primarily from the increasing number of opportunities that AI is presenting.
 As the technology improves, consumers are becoming increasingly acclimated to voice interactions and more savvy about using virtual assistants in day-to-day tasks.
 Virtual assistant and chat interactions will be more commonplace in the corporate setting and be the preferred mechanism of interaction with enterprise applications.
 In our opinion, the AI label is becoming less meaningful.
 We believe that organizations will be discussing specific business capabilities enabled by AI technologies, rather than focusing on “generic AI.”

-In the January issue of Harvard Business Review, Tom Davenport and Rajeev Ronanki discuss three kinds of AI projects that they have identified from their study of 152 projects at organizations exploring the value of AI for the enterprise .
+In Artificial Intelligence for the Real World, Tom Davenport and Rajeev Ronanki discuss three kinds of AI projects that they have identified from their study of 152 projects at organizations exploring the value of AI for the enterprise.
 These include:

-Robotic process automation (RPA), initiatives in which repeatable, unambiguous processes are enabled that replace humans performing rote tasks such as copying data from one application to another.
-[Took out the verb to make it consistent with items 2 and 3]
+- Robotic process automation (RPA), initiatives in which repeatable, unambiguous processes are enabled that replace humans performing rote tasks such as copying data from one application to another.

 In the case of RPA, the processes are well defined and the outcomes predictable.
 RPA is to administrative work what manufacturing automation is to an assembly line.
 Some advanced automation requires the ability to deal with less predictable circumstances (such as picking parts that could be in different orientations).
 However, factories have been using automation for repetitive, defined motions and tasks since the introduction of the assembly line at the start of the last century.
 Similarly, RPA is not typically used in unpredictable situations or where judgment is required and therefore many RPA tools are based less on machine learning algorithms and more on rules-based applications.
 Rules can capture and codify human judgement based decision-making processes, but within a more limited context and narrower domain of possible choices.
 For example, incoming email for a customer service organization can be processed with RPA by classifying the email by inquiry type – based on rules – and then extracting customer details for entry into a CRM system.